hl2703/IDasg2/README.md

 -	 Leisure
 -	 Others

 •  Note(optional as not all records need a note)

 •  Date of Record (required so that user can track and compare records by date)

 •	Payment Mode (required for organising expense records by payment mode)
 -	Cash
 -	Credit Card
 -	NETs
 -	Others

-•	amount (required to track amount spent or received )
+•	amount (required to track amount spent or received)
 -	input greater than 0 required

 •	Category of record(required to sort records into income or expense)
 -	Either Income/expense
 When you are done, click the “save” button.
 The data will be stored in the local storage.
 Click the “back” button to go back to the home page.
+The ip api is used to display location of record as well as the currency used.
 2. View records:
 To view the records created, click the “view records” button.
 The records will be displayed in a table.